-The Office has provided a list of current physical and electronic submission options for various services, including the new options implemented in response to the national emergency, on its website.
+The Office has provided a list of current physical and electronic submission options for various services, including the new options implemented in response to the national emergency, on its website and in this chart and has provided answers to frequently asked questions here.
 This page will be updated as electronic options are introduced or modified.

 The Copyright Office Public Information Office is available for questions through our website at copyright.gov/help/ or at (202) 707-3000 or 1-877-476-0778 (toll free).

 Due to the COVID-19 pandemic, Library of Congress buildings are closed to the public, and the U.S. Copyright Office has implemented extended telework requirements to reduce the number of onsite staff.
 To mitigate the effect of this temporary closure on the examination of electronic applications accompanied by physical deposits, the Office is establishing the following interim rules:

 For Applications Filed before April 2, 2020